Guide to Terminating a Domestic Helper

-Before opting for premature termination, take a step back and give it some thought – especially if this is a fairly new Termination should be your last resort.
+Before opting for premature termination, take a step back and give it some thought – it should be your last resort.
 Try to solve issues as they arise.
 Communication and open dialogue right from the onset are your best allies.

 Process of terminating your domestic helper

 Should you decide to prematurely terminate your domestic helper’s employment contract, you are legally required to follow a series of rigorous steps.